-Universal Credit is a new benefit for people living on a low income.
-It is a benefit which can be paid to people when they are both out of work or in work.
+Universal Credit is a benefit which can be paid to people when they are both out of work or in work.
 There are no limits to the number of hours you can work a week if you receive Universal Credit.
-Due to this Universal Credit will make it easier to start a new job or work more hours.
+The intention is that Universal Credit will make it easier to start a new job or work more hours.

 Universal Credit replaces 6 other benefits with a simpler, single monthly payment.
 When Universal Credit is fully rolled out it will replace: